Matschik/snippets/git.md

 ## Get some files from a stash

 ```
-# Copy all modifications from stash to WIP
+# Copy all modifications from stash to WIP without removing the stash
 $ git stash apply

 # Remove added files